 We need a few directories to structure our workflow:

 # PIConGPU input files mkdir $HOME/picInputs # PIConGPU simulation output mkdir $SCRATCH/runs

 # clone the LWFA example to $HOME/picInputs/myLWFA pic-create $PIC_EXAMPLES/LaserWakefield $HOME/picInputs/myLWFA # switch to your input directory cd $HOME/picInputs/myLWFA

-PIConGPU is controlled via two kinds of input sets: compile-time options and runtime options.
+PIConGPU is controlled via two kinds of textual input sets: compile-time options and runtime options.

-Initially and when options are changed, PIConGPU requires a re-compile.
+After creation and whenever options are changed, PIConGPU requires a re-compile.

-These options do not require a re-compile when changed (e.g. simulation size, number of GPUs, plugins, …).
+These options do not require a re-compile when changed (e.g. simulation size, number of devices, plugins, …).